- Tire wear bars are used to determine if there is enough tread left on the tire and help determine if replacement is needed

 Tread wear depth blocks live between the ribs within the groove.
 These rubber blocks stand proud of the bottom of the groove, connecting tread blocks from separate ribs.

-As you already know, tire tread wear bars, sometimes called tread markers, are in place to tell us if there is enough tread left on the tire.
+As you already know, tire tread wear bars, sometimes called tread markers or tire wear indicators, are in place to tell us if there is enough tread left on the tire.
 Of course, you can use this to determine the overall health of the tire's tread, but it can also be used to pinpoint any issues.

 These tire wear bars are found on multiple parts across the tire.
 By reading them carefully, you can tell if the tire is wearing in some places more than others.
 You can use that information to determine if you have an irregular wear pattern, which can be linked to issues with tire pressure, structure, or mechanical components of your car.
 Learning how to read those little pieces of rubber can tell you that much about your car, and it's worth doing.